 “As we age, we have a natural decrease in the amount of melatonin we produce, so supplementation can often be helpful,” Dr. Horvat explains.

 Read on to find out what we know about melatonin and why it’s not addictive.

-No, melatonin is not addictive, but there are questions surrounding if it can end up harming you if you use it too long.
+No, melatonin isn’t addictive, butthere are questions surrounding if it can end up harming you if you use it too long.

 Some people wonder if melatonin is a substance that can raise your body’s tolerance — causing your body to need more and more.
 These are all symptoms of addiction, but they haven’t been shown to be associated with melatonin supplements.

 “Melatonin is not known to be an addictive supplement,” answers Dr. Horvat.
 “Typically, if someone is concerned that they are having side effects, they can stop the medication altogether.”
-There’s no need to wean yourself off of it, Dr. Horvat notes.
+There’s no need to wean yourself off of it.
 But your insomnia will usually return to the state before you started taking the medication.

 If you can’t become addicted to melatonin, can your body become dependent?
 Being chemically dependent on something means that your body becomes used to a certain substance.
 If you’ve been researching the effects of melatonin, you may have stumbled across speculation that taking the supplement for too long could cause your natural melatonin production to go down.

 But there’s no proof that this is the case.